AlerianEmperor/LuxRenderer/README.md

 why so many projects just do the same thing as I did get hundred of stars!

 And you have to substract stars from my friends, who don't even care about graphics.
+The real stars count is actually very small!

 Consider starring now because this will be the last time I will ever ask for this. when the interview happend in early to mid june, 1 millions star won't make any different any more, your star will be game changing now, but after june it will be worthless!